 Besides the fact that my travel document is handwritten, it is only written in French and Arabic (يا الله / Oh Mon Dieu).
 The amount of crap I receive at airports and of course being interrogated and waiting for translators to translate my enormous booklet.
 Don’t get me wrong, I’m very proud to be PALESTINIAN but passport control are just pain in the @$$.

 After spending days in the country side, Tim and I decided to stay in London for 2 days before flying back to Dubai.
 Honestly, I was impressed by the lovely city, country and the British people.
-Everyone was friendly and helpful and my viewpoint changed 180 degrees and I fell in love with the people, British culture and the UK weather LOL.
+Everyone was friendly, helpful and polite.
+I fell in love with the people, British culture and the UK weather LOL.